As your REALTOR, I'm here to make sure:

 Every market is different, but the first step to answering this

-question is finding out what you can pay on a monthly basis after you've
+question is finding out what you can afford on a monthly basis after you've

 loan officer.
 The best way to learn what you can afford is to get